You are here

 Graduate writing consultations may include discussions about:

-- Strategies for managing a large project, including time management, setting short-term and long-term writing goals, and creating writing and revision plans
+- Strategies for managing a large project, including time management, setting short-term and long-term writing goals, and creating writing and revision plans.

-- Drafting strategies, such as outlining, prewriting, and freewriting
+- Drafting strategies, such as outlining, prewriting, and freewriting.

 - Strategies for writing and organizing literature reviews and effectively incorporating sources, including feedback on formatting in common style guides (e.g. APA, MLA, or Chicago).
 You may also contact a librarian for citation assistance.

-- Strategies for writing abstracts and proposals
+- Strategies for writing abstracts and proposals.

 - Be familiar with the Master’s Thesis and Dissertation guidelines published by your department.
 Keep these guidelines accessible so that you and your consultant can refer to them, if necessary.
 Please note that we do not provide support for formatting theses and dissertations.

-- We encourage you to contact your college librarian for research assistance.
-The Wallace Center Library has a wealth of resources for graduate students, including sample theses from your department.
+- The Wallace Library has many resources for graduate students, including sample theses and dissertations from RIT Scholar Works.

-Locating a proofreader:
+Locating a copy editor:

 Currently, the Writing Commons does not provide copy editing or proofreading services.
 If you are interested in having your thesis or dissertation edited or proofread for errors before you file with the Wallace Library, you will need to locate an editor and pay for this resource.